-Click on the row number of an individual case to get more information about that case.
+Click on the row number of an individual case or the "View Case Details" link starting with v2021 to get more information about that case.
 The Case Details screen traces an indicator for a single case, showing why each case was or was not included, excluded, or flagged (including which Medicare Severity Diagnosis-Related Group or International Classification of Diseases, 10th Revision, Clinical Modification codes contributed to this assignment).